graciellehigino/ms_range_interactions/manuscript.md

 the observed inaccuracies in species occurrence data.

 One potential option for improving our estimates of species’ distributions is to make use of data on ecological interactions.
-For example, a predator must co-occur with prey in order to survive, in other words the predator must be connected to the primary producer in the food web (REF).
 A complete assessment of ecological interactions is even more difficult.
 The number of interactions sampled will always be lower than the number of possible interactions, mainly due to forbidden links [@Jordano2016SamNet].
 This lack of